-Figure 2-4 to Figure 2-9 show the concentrations of the principal VOC constituents TCE, cis-1,2-DCE and VC in groundwater for hydrogeologic Units 3S and 3D (Earth Tech and ENVIRON, January 31, 2008).
-The data posted on the maps are the most recent validated analytical data (October 2007).
-For wells not sampled in October 2007 the isoconcentration contours honor the most recent sampling data.
-It should be noted that since the Unit 3S confining unit is absent in the area of former Plant 9 and portions of the Meadowbrook Golf Course, and Unit 3 is relatively thin in these areas, the VOC data from wells in these areas are thus shown on both the Unit 3S and 3D isoconcentration maps.
-Each isoconcentration map also shows the relevant Unit 3S or 3D potentiometric surface as determined from the July 9, 2007 water level data.
+The groundwater contaminate plumes at the MLK site are associated with Area 1 - South Court and Related Areas.
+Figure 2-4 to Figure 2-9 show the concentrations of the principal VOC constituents TCE, cis-1,2-DCE and VC in groundwater for hydrogeologic Units 3S and 3D (AECOM, April 26, 2010).
+The data posted on the maps are the most recent validated analytical data for each well.
+Since the Unit 3S confining unit is absent in the area of former Plant 9 and portions of the Meadowbrook Golf Course, and Unit 3 is relatively thin in these areas, the VOC data from wells in these areas are shown on both the Unit 3S and 3D isoconcentration maps.
+Each isoconcentration map also shows the relevant Unit 3S or 3D potentiometric surface as determined from April 28, 2009 water level data.